massgov/mayflower/react/README.md

 $ `npm run test:coverage` Generates a test report

-$ `npm run build`: Compile the code from /src into es6, commonjs, and umd formats in preparation for publishing.
+$ `npm run build`: Compile the code from /src into es6 and commonjs formats in preparation for publishing.

-$ `npm run copy-data`: This copies the src/data directory into the /lib and /es directories in preparation for publishing.

 #### Adding dependencies